nmningmei/metacognition/README.md

 For pairwise comparison at each time:

-There exists a significant difference between confidence and awareness at time 1, t(row['dof']) = 3.420, p = 7.540e-03
+There exists a significant difference between confidence and awareness at time 1, t(16.00) = 3.420, p = 7.540e-03

-The difference between confidence and correctness is not significant, t(row['dof']) = 2.186, p = 0.3459
+The difference between confidence and correctness is not significant, t(16.00) = 2.186, p = 0.3459

-The difference between awareness and confidence is not significant, t(row['dof']) = -1.086, p = 1.0000
+The difference between awareness and confidence is not significant, t(16.00) = -1.086, p = 1.0000

-The difference between correctness and awareness is not significant, t(row['dof']) = 1.033, p = 1.0000
+The difference between correctness and awareness is not significant, t(16.00) = 1.033, p = 1.0000

-The difference between awareness and correctness is not significant, t(row['dof']) = -0.969, p = 1.0000
+The difference between awareness and correctness is not significant, t(16.00) = -0.969, p = 1.0000

-The difference between confidence and correctness is not significant, t(row['dof']) = 0.663, p = 1.0000
+The difference between confidence and correctness is not significant, t(16.00) = 0.663, p = 1.0000

-The difference between confidence and awareness is not significant, t(row['dof']) = 0.615, p = 1.0000
+The difference between confidence and awareness is not significant, t(16.00) = 0.615, p = 1.0000

-The difference between correctness and awareness is not significant, t(row['dof']) = 0.427, p = 1.0000
+The difference between correctness and awareness is not significant, t(16.00) = 0.427, p = 1.0000

-The difference between correctness and confidence is not significant, t(row['dof']) = 0.263, p = 1.0000
+The difference between correctness and confidence is not significant, t(16.00) = 0.263, p = 1.0000

-The difference between confidence and awareness is not significant, t(row['dof']) = 0.183, p = 1.0000
+The difference between confidence and awareness is not significant, t(16.00) = 0.183, p = 1.0000

-The difference between correctness and awareness is not significant, t(row['dof']) = -0.079, p = 1.0000
+The difference between correctness and awareness is not significant, t(16.00) = -0.079, p = 1.0000

-The difference between correctness and confidence is not significant, t(row['dof']) = -0.039, p = 1.0000
+The difference between correctness and confidence is not significant, t(16.00) = -0.039, p = 1.0000